About MADE in East Lothian

 Get in touch to find out more.

-Since re-opening in June 2021, the MADE team has grown with the appointment of three new arts professionals, a Community Engagement Officer, Ecommerce Co-ordinator, and Funding/Development Officer.
+Since re-opening in June 2021, the MADE in East Lothian team has grown with the appointment of three new arts professionals, a Community Engagement Officer, Ecommerce Co-ordinator, and Funding/Development Officer.

 An award from Adapt & Thrive earlier this year funded two of the new roles along with a programme of tutored workshops for local people who may have struggled during the Covid pandemic.
 The grant has also enabled the development of an ecommerce platform launched in August 2021.

-Looking forward, MADE is now investigating the feasibility of a community purchase of their current Hardgate premises.
+Looking forward, MADE in East Lothian is now investigating the feasibility of a community purchase of their current Hardgate premises.
 The development of the Haddington Hub would provide a permanent base for the Arts Hub along with other local creative organisations looking for work and activity space.

 “This is a busy and exciting time for MADE in East Lothian.
 Bringing new staff into team will create new initiatives and bring us to a wider audience.
 We couldn’t have got here without the support of our wonderful volunteers who continue to give the organisation its heart and soul.
 Thank you to them all.
 By pursuing a feasibility study to develop our Hub site, we’re committed to creating a legacy for culture and community arts in East Lothian.”

-With events not possible at the Arts Hub, MADE secured funding for a community collaborative project.
+With events not possible at the Arts Hub, MADE in East Lothian secured funding for a community collaborative project.
 With plenty goaty puns and colourful design, 12 fun fibreglass goats were decorated by local artists, families, school and community groups and displayed shops, library and cafes around town.